Vent-Tardar/com.genusIIc.vt.level2/README.md

 ## Important:

-For the program to work correctly, create a folder named "uploadFiles" in the documents
+1. For the program to work correctly, create a folder named "uploadFiles" in the documents;
+2. The original file must have 1 in its name.
+For example: *File1.txt*;
+3. The modified file must have 2 in its name.
+For example: *File2.txt*;